KumarThing/shopping_web_server/README.md

 User can:
 - Type a shopping item
 - Submit it
-- Item is appended to the global slice list []string
 - Page updates to show the newly added item
-- Option to return to the home page
+- Option to delete it / return back the home page or go to show all list.

 3. Show All Page